britram/pins/draft-trammell-inip-pins.md

 of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.

-[EDITOR'S NOTE: This is the point of TTL in DNS.
-Additions faster than changes and deletions, which is probably the opposite of what you really want if you want name-service-based revocation of things.]
+The time-to-live (TTL) on a resource record provides a mechanism for expiring old resource records in the DNS protocol as implemented.
+We note that this mechanism makes additions to the system propagate faster than changes and deletions, which may not be a desirable property.

 ### Explicit Inconsistency